eejones/EmbedLogic/README.md

 EmbedLogic
 =========

 This gem will update a link to use embedding code for various popular upload sites.
 It allows the website's url to be converted to its embedded url.
-It can currently convert to embedded code for 6 of the top 8 most visited video websites(Youtube, Vimeo, Dailymotion, Metacafe, MySpace and Yahoo!
-Screen- missing NetFlix and Hulu because of security issues)
+It can currently convert to embedded code for 7 of the top 9 most visited hosted video websites(Youtube, Vimeo, Dailymotion, Metacafe, MySpace Yahoo!
+Screen and Veoh- missing NetFlix and Hulu because of security issues)

 Installation
 ------------